LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/resources/pass-by-ref/README.md

 void swap(int* x, int* y);
 ```

 The above signature indicates that `swap` receives the *addresses* of two `int`s: `x` is the address in memory where an `int` is stored, and so is `y`.
-The body of the function then goes and does the work of swapping the "real" values by re-writing the memory at those addresses.
+The body of the function then goes and does the work of swapping the "real" values by overwriting the memory at those addresses.

 This is a very common pattern: a function that receives a pointer to some value, and then goes to that spot in memory and updates the value there.